diesalbla/http4s/docs/src/main/tut/dsl.md

 another web service or querying a database, or maybe both.
 Operating in a `F` gives us control over the sequencing of operations and lets us reason about our code like good functional programmers.
-It is the `HttpRoutes[F]`'s job to describe the task, and the server's job to run it.
+It is the `HttpRoutes`'s job to describe the task, and the server's job to run it.

 But here in the REPL, it's up to us to run it: